Luko248/locale-essentials/README.md

 ## Licence

 This library is licensed under the MIT License.
-See the LICENSE file for details.